SprintHive/charts/README.md

 > For these changes to be applied you must delete your node.

+    # set the memory
     minikube config set memory 4096

+    # delete and start your minikube for the changes to take effect
+    minikube delete
+    minikube start

+    # Confirm that your memory is 4096
+    kubectl describe node

+    # You should see something like this
+    ...
+    Capacity:
+     cpu:		2
+     memory:	4046860Ki
+    ...

 ### Add tiller to your cluster